oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 without having to start an insertion from the beginning of the list every time.
 Once you have an ordered list up and running one will of course think about selecting the best possible block when a request should be handled.
 The best is probably one that we do not have to split.
-Implement best-t and see if the length of the list is reduced or if we make things worse when too many small blocks are created.
-Try worst-t, does it make a dierence?
+Implement best-fit and see if the length of the list is reduced or if we make things worse when too many small blocks are created.
+Try worst-fit, does it make a dierence?
 If you know what your doing you could keep a circular list of free blocks.
 You would then have a current position which is the next block to consider when we're looking for a new block.
-You do not keep the list ordered in any way so the optimized merging described above will work ne.
-The rst-t approach should now give quite good performance.
+You do not keep the list ordered in any way so the optimized merging described above will work fine.
+The first-fit approach should now give quite good performance.
 Note - make sure that you don't run around in circles looking for something that will not be found.